Age Descrimination.info logo

 What claims are most common and what are trickiest issues for employers?

-In , employers can not be dismissed without base on any of the justified causes provided in the Labor Code.
-Dismissal based on age reasons is not a justified cause.
+In Panama, employees cannot be dismissed for a reason which does not fall within any of the justified causes contained in the Labour Code.
+As stated above, age is not a protected ground and so a dismissal based on age is not a justified cause.

-However, the granting of a retirement pension by the Social Security System is a justified cause dismissal prior evidence that the employee will receive the respective pension during the following month.
+However, the granting of a retirement pension by the Social Security Fund does represent a justified cause for dismissal, provided that the employee receives the respective pension in the month following the dismissal.
+In this respects, an employer can force an employee to retire upon reaching pensionable age.

 Are there any specific exceptions in your laws?